seddonnguyen/SBA-308/README.md

 # Ultimate Pokémon
-The Ultimate Pokémon is an extensive web application that offers in-depth information on a wide range of Pokémon.
-Users can explore Pokémon types, abilities, height, weight, and stats.
-The website provides an engaging user experience, enabling individuals to sign in, register, and efficiently manage their Pokémon collection.
+Are you ready to embark on your Pokémon journey?
+The Ultimate Pokémon is an immersive web application that unlocks a treasure trove of information about a diverse range of Pokémon.
+Dive into the fascinating world of Pokémon types, abilities, height, weight, and stats.
+This interactive platform offers a captivating user experience, empowering you to sign in, register, and effortlessly manage your prized Pokémon collection.

 ## Features
 - **User Authentication**: Users can sign in and register securely.